cjellick/toc/proposals/sandbox/k3s.md

 | [v1.17.5](https://github.com/kubernetes/kubernetes/releases/tag/v1.17.5)  | [v1.17.5+k3s1](https://github.com/rancher/k3s/releases/tag/v1.17.5%2Bk3s1)  |
 |  [v1.16.9](https://github.com/kubernetes/kubernetes/releases/tag/v1.16.9) | [v1.16.9+k3s1](https://github.com/rancher/k3s/releases/tag/v1.16.9%2Bk3s1)  |

 The project has a vibrant community.
-It has over 12,000 stars on GitHub and 89 code contibutors.
+It has over 12,000 stars on GitHub and 89 code contributors.
 It's most recent stable release has over [60,000 downloads across three different architectures](https://api.github.com/repos/rancher/k3s/releases/24836622).

 ### Future Plans
 k3s's roadmap includes:
 - Improving stability and support across operating systems and architectures
 - Enhancing security through SELinux support and CIS compliance
-- Developing HA solutions apprporiate for small edge clusters where even three nodes is cost prohibitive
+- Developing HA solutions appropriate for small edge clusters where even three nodes is cost prohibitive
-- Improving support Kubernetes cloud providers
+- Improving support for Kubernetes cloud providers
 - Improved support for database backends, including embedded etcd

 while continuing to maintain release cadence and conformance with upstream Kubernetes.

 ## Project Scope
 ### Clear project definition
-As previously state, k3s's is a CNCF certified, production-grade, lightweight Kubernetes distribution.
+As previously stated, k3s is a CNCF certified, production-grade, lightweight Kubernetes distribution.
 It is packaged with sane defaults to achieve a fully functional cluster with minimal dependencies.

-To achieve this, k3s has the follwoing scope:
+To achieve this, k3s has the following scope:
 1. Packaged as a single binary
-1. Shipped with Lightweight storage backend based on sqlite3 as the default storage mechanism. etcd3, MySQL, Postgres are also supported
+1. Shipped with a lightweight storage backend based on sqlite3 as the default storage mechanism. etcd3, MySQL, Postgres are also supported
-1. Wrapped in simple launcher that handles a lot of the complexity of TLS and options
+1. Wrapped in simple launcher that handles a lot of the complexity of TLS certificates and kubernetes configuration options
-1. Secure by default with reasonable defaults for lightweight environments
 1. Brings its own dependencies such that just a sane kernel and cgroup mounts are needed. k3s packages the following required dependencies:
     - containerd
     - Flannel